thindil/vim-ada/README.md

 found in plugins directory.
 If the plugin don't have license info included, then all my changes are in public domain.

-If you are new to Vim and you want to have more user friendly experience with this editor, I recommend to use [SpaceVim](https://spacevim.org/).
+If you are new to Vim and you want to have more user-friendly experience with this editor, I recommend to use [SpaceVim](https://spacevim.org/).
 Main differences between vim-ada and SpaceVim: